How To Import A CD To iTunes

 - Eject disc by clicking the grey eject symbol beside the cd name, on the tool bar.

-How to rip a CD- manual settings
+How to rip a CD to iTunes- manual settings

 This method should be used to rip a CD if the process doesn't start automatically when you enter the disc to your computer.